HUGE-Bench: A Benchmark for High-Level UAV Vision-Language-Action Tasks: Abstract

 \section{Abstract}

-Existing UAV vision--language navigation (VLN) benchmarks have enabled language-guided flight, but they largely focus on long, step-wise route descriptions with goal-centric evaluation, making them less diagnostic for real operations wherecbrief, high-level commands must be grounded into safecmulti-stage behaviors.
 We present \textbf{HUGE-Bench}, a benchmark for High-Level UAV Vision--Language--Action (HL-VLA) tasks that tests whether an agent can interpret concise language and execute complex, process-oriented trajectories with safety awareness.
-HUGE-Bench comprises 4 real-world digital twin scenes, 8 high-level tasks, and 2.56M meters of trajectories, and is built on an aligned 3D Gaussian Splatting (3DGS)--Mesh representation that combines photorealistic rendering with collision-capable geometry for scalable generation and collision-aware evaluation.
-We introduce process-oriented and collision-aware metrics to assess process fidelity, terminal accuracy, and safety.
+HUGE-Bench comprises 4 real-world digital twin scenes, 8 high-level tasks, and 2.56M meters of trajectories, and is built on an aligned 3D Gaussian Splatting (3DGS)--Mesh hybrid representation that combines photorealistic rendering with collision-capable geometry for scalable generation and collision-aware evaluation.
+We introduce process-oriented and collision-aware metrics to assess process fidelity and flight safety.
 Experiments on representative state-of-the-art VLA models reveal significant gaps in high-level semantic completion and safe execution, highlighting HUGE-Bench as a diagnostic testbed for high-level UAV autonomy. \keywords{High-Level VLA \and Benchmark \and Data generation}

 {\ding{51}} {\ding{55}}